poster

 The world is also changing more quickly than ever.
 Three tectonic plates are shifting, creating a new landscape for investors.
 The first is technology, with artificial intelligence (AI) now performing tasks we would not have thought possible as little as two years ago.
 What took more than 60 years to pass the Turing test1 has, since the launch of ChatGPT in November 2022, taken just 18 months to disrupt entire industries.
 The question on many lips – will AI be friend or foe?

 The second is politics – in an unprecedented year of elections, countries containing more than half the total global population are going to the polls.
 In many places, populism is on the rise and the centre ground receding.
-In the US, economically and militarily the world’s most powerful nation, the spectre of a second Trump presidency brings many unknowns.
+In the US, economically and militarily the world’s most powerful nation, a second Trump presidency brings many unknowns.

 Read also: Silencing the doubts: the unstoppable rise of sustainable investing